microsoft/PowerToys/doc/gpo/README.md

 #### Suspend Action Center notification for new updates

 This policy configures whether the action center notification for new updates is suspended for 2 minor releases.
 (Example: if the installed version is v0.60.0, then the next notification is shown for the v0.63.* release.)

 If enabled, if enabled the notification is suspended.

 If disabled or not configured, the notification is shown.

-Note: The notification about new major versions is displayed in any case.
+Note: The notification about new major versions is always displayed.

 <!-- This policy is implemented for later usage (PT v1.0 and later) and therefore inactive.
 (To make it working please update `src/runner/UpdateUtils.cpp`)
 #### Disable automatic update checks